numcommand/num/README.md

 Statistics Functions:

   * mean, average, avg:
      The arithmetic mean a.ka. average.

+  * meanest:
+      The value that is closest numerically to the mean.

   * median, med:
       The median.